Need to show content when users click a button or complete an action, rather than automatically on page load? Here's how!

 In your triggering content, select the call-to-action (button/link)

-Select your published content from the dropdown
+Select the published content you want to trigger from the dropdown.

 From a "Change Content" interaction (swaps content):